WasiAtFolio3/WTTextField/README.md

 [![License](https://img.shields.io/cocoapods/l/WTTextField.svg?style=flat)](https://cocoapods.org/pods/WTTextField)
 [![Platform](https://img.shields.io/cocoapods/p/WTTextField.svg?style=flat)](https://cocoapods.org/pods/WTTextField)

+## Description
+WTTextField is a customizable text field which provides the functionality of both floating placehodler and inline error.
+ - It has so many customizable properties so that you can change it according to your app theme.
+ - you can add your iwn textField in it if you have any default one for your project.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+WTTextField requires iOS 9.0 or later

 ## Installation